Senneschal/DataStory/index.md

 {% include 1.1.1.html %}

-We find that cardiovascular disease and cancer are globaly by far the most common causes of death.
+We find that cardiovascular disease and cancer are globaly by far the most common causes of death, thus are these two disease will be in our main interest.
 However, the causes of death strongly vary between different countries. <br>
 Now let's visualize how the mortality of individual diseases compare between countries on a world map.

 {% include 1.1.2.html %}